opl-/beatsaber-http-status/README.md

 ### Contributing to HTTP Status

 Before opening a pull request, please read the [contributing guide](CONTRIBUTING.md).

-This project uses the `websocket-sharp` library included as a git submodule.
-To download it, use `git submodule update --init` or clone the repository with the `--recursive` flag.

 To build this project you will need to create a `BeatSaberHTTPStatus/BeatSaberHTTPStatusPlugin.csproj.user` file specifying where the game is located on your disk: